Oakridge, Lowell, and Surrounding Areas

 East Lane Coordinator: Susan Hardy

-East Lane Co-Chairs: Kack Camerer and Carol Chapman
+East Lane Co-Chairs: Kack Camerer, Carol Chapman, and Brandy Stewart

 Roots of Empathy has been embraced by the community since its 2018 debut in several East Lane elementary school classrooms.
-With the shift to distance learning, the program is currently on hold, but the team is excited to get rolling again as soon as it is safe to do so.
+The team is excited to be back in the classroom this year, after a hiatus during the pandemic.

-Looking to the future, the East Lane Team will expand the Foster Grandparents program to include family supports beyond the Welcome Baby Bundle.
+Looking to the future, the East Lane Team is hopes to launch a Foster Grandparents program.
 Safe Families, a respite program that aims to keep children out of foster care, was identified during the prevention planning process as a good fit for the region and a way to draw on the strengths of East Lane’s faith communities.
 East Lane is also interested in starting Parent Cafés to provide interactive education for parents and caregivers that can take place either in person or virtually.

 Get in Touch with East Lane